wiirkirbys/Gamemaker-projects/README.md

 Bonus Project was an extra credit project for Theoretical Computer Science.
 It's supposed to showcase how cellular automata work.
 The goal is to cover each "target" with a cell by placing the inital cell somewhere in the grid above it.

+GMToolkit 2021 Jam was an attempted game for the GameMaker Toolkit game jam in June 2021.
+It is unfinished due to falling ill before the deadline, but the basic mechanics are functional (although there is no executable since it was never built).